 Flu can make some people much sicker than others.
-These people include young children, people 65 and older, pregnant women, and people with certain health conditions-such as heart, lung or kidney disease, or a weakened immune system.
+These people include young children, people 65 and older, pregnant women, and people with certain health conditions - such as heart, lung or kidney disease, nervous system disorders, or a weakened immune system.
 Flu vaccine is especially important for these people, and anyone in close contact with them.

 Flu can also lead to pneumonia, and make existing medical conditions worse.
 It can cause diarrhea and seizures in children.

 Flu viruses are always changing.
 Each year's flu vaccine is made to protect from viruses that are most likely to cause disease that year.
-While flu vaccine cannot prevent all cases of flu, it is our best defense against the disease.
 LAIV protects against 4 different influenza viruses.
+Flu vaccine cannot prevent all cases of flu, but it is our best defense against the disease.

 It takes about 2 weeks for protection to develop after the vaccination, and protection lasts several months to a year.

-LAIV may be given to people2 through 49 years of age, who are not pregnant.
+LAIV may be given to people 2 through 49 years of age.
 It may safely be given at the same time as other vaccines.